Retirement Retirement Planning

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Saving for retirement is not easy, especially when you're trying to stop living paycheck to paycheck.
-But it becomes much easier once you create a budget and get out of debt.
+But it becomes much easier once you create a budget.

 If you feel like you’re behind on retirement savings, you’re not alone.
 But you might be more prepared than you think.
 See how your retirement plan stacks up to the rest of Americans.